Adi1972004/Sorting-Algorithm-Visualizer/README.md

-# Sorting-Algorithm-Visualizer
-A Python Tkinter sorting algorithm visualizer with multiple algorithms and performance tracking.
 # 🖥️ Sorting Algorithm Visualizer 🎨📊

 A **Python Tkinter GUI Application** that visually demonstrates various sorting algorithms in action, with **real-time animation**, **comparison & swap counters**, and **execution time tracking**.